KhalidOmer/JetProject/README.md

 showering process and then hadronize.
 In order to understand them, Monte Carlo simulations were used, including a simple toy simulation as well as Pythia simulation.
 In both cases we studied these simulations using jet algorithms.

+* This Repo. is sectioned into three, PythonToyModel, PythiaSimulationAnalysis and Gallery.
+* The information of each section can be found with in the section.